vincentbetz/City-tree-coverage-analytics/README.md

 TEXT

 # References
+1. Tree detection from aerial imagery in Python, https://github.com/martibosch/detectree

-1. Yang, L., Wu, X., Praun, E., & Ma, X. (2009).
+2. Yang, L., Wu, X., Praun, E., & Ma, X. (2009).
 Tree detection from aerial imagery.
 In Proceedings of the 17th ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems (pp. 131-137).
 ACM.
-2. Oliva, A., & Torralba, A. (2001).
+3. Oliva, A., & Torralba, A. (2001).
 Modeling the shape of the scene: A holistic representation of the spatial envelope.
 International journal of computer vision, 42(3), 145-175.